rm-reins/ts-react-comfy-zone/README.md

 ## Current Status

 - **Frontend**: In progress.
 The front-end application is actively being developed with TypeScript.
-- **Server Integration**: In progress.
-The backend is being freshly integrated and it's based on the existing API [node-e-commerce-api](https://github.com/Freemasoid/node-e-commerce-api), which is being converted to TypeScript, while being improved and expanded.
+- **Server Integration**: Done.
+Backend has been integrated and converted to TypeScript from the original [node-e-commerce-api](https://github.com/Freemasoid/node-e-commerce-api).
+Minor improvements and tweaks may be added in future updates.

 ## Setup